Faculty & Staff

-Arthi Rao is a research scientist II at the Center for Quality Growth and Regional Development at Georgia Tech.
+Arthi Rao is a research scientist at the Center for Quality Growth and Regional Development at Georgia Tech.
 She has had a consistent focus on Health and Place research throughout her career.
-She has an interdisciplinary doctorate in Urban Planning, Epidemiology, and GIS from Georgia Tech.
-Rao’s research interests focus on social determinants of health, healthcare access, healthy communities, and spatial methods.
+She has an interdisciplinary educational and professional background in Urban Planning, Epidemiology and Geographic Information Systems (GIS) from Georgia Tech.
+Her research interests focus on social determinants of health, healthcare access, healthy communities, and spatial methods.
 She uses methods including spatial clustering, data mining/classification techniques and hierarchical modeling in her research.
 She has integrated these methods to create decision-support tools for academic and industrial applications.
-She regularly collaborates with researchers at The Morehouse School of Medicine, Georgia Tech, the American Cancer Society, and the American Planning Association as a subject matter expert on healthy communities’ research, area-level health determinants, and geospatial methods.
+She regularly collaborates with researchers at The Morehouse School of Medicine, Georgia Tech, and the American Planning Association as a subject matter expert on healthy communities’ research and geospatial methods.
 She has published in journals on the topics of Health Impact Assessment (HIA), sustainability, walkability analysis, regional planning, and therapeutic landscapes.
 She also teaches courses titled “Public Health and the Built Environment” and “Public Health Analytics” at Georgia Tech.

 Angelika Braig, Administrative Manager